UCLA-Plasma-Simulation-Group/QPAD/docs/Session-Beam.md

 The numbers of particles per "virtual" cell in the cylindrical coordinate, i.e. (&Delta;r, &Delta;&phi; &Delta;z).
 Note it is not affected by the choice of `geometry`.

 ### **"npmax"** : integer, optional
 The number of particles allowed for this MPI partition.
 If not given, the program will automatically calculate an initial guess for this parameter.
 If `npmax` is not large enough during the initialization, the program will automatically resize the particle buffers.
-However, it is still recommended to manually set `npmax` to avoid the buffer reallocation which may severely slow down the simulation. (_The buffer reallocation has not yet been implemented, so currently `npmax` needs to be manually set._)
+However, it is still recommended to manually set `npmax` to avoid the buffer reallocation which may severely slow down the simulation.

 ### **"den_min"**: real, optional
 It specifies the minimum density for injecting particles.
 Particles are only injected when the specified density is above this threshold.
 The default value is 1.0d-10.